TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 (Subsec:MatrixInv:DefInverse)=

-## Definition and basic properties of the inverse
+## Definition and Basic Properties of the Inverse

 ::::::{prf:definition}